 BLE advertising is an important part of Bluetooth low power technology.
 Whether it’s a beacon that sends weather, location, or a fitness tracker that’s permanently connected to a host (phone or tablet), it all starts out as an advertising model.
-Knowing how to use ads correctly enables you reduce power consumption, increase the speed of connections, and improve the bluetooth advertising reliability.
+Knowing how to use ads correctly enables you to reduce power consumption, increase the speed of connections, and improve Bluetooth advertising reliability.
 BLE advertising is also key to beacons, which are becoming increasingly popular for creating location and tracking.
 The principle and usage of beacon advertising will also be involved in this article.

 There are two ways to communicate Low Power Bluetooth.
 The first one is to use advertising, where BLE peripheral devices broadcast packets to every device around them.
 The receivers can then manipulate or connect with this information to receive more information.
-Bluetooth beacon communicates in this way, they just transmit data packet.
+Bluetooth beacon communicates in this way, they just transmit the data packet.
 The second way is to receive packets with a connection, in which both peripheral and central devices transmit packets.
 Bluetooth advertising is the topic that we’ll focus on due to the following reasons:

-- A lot of BLE products remain standby in most of the time, they wake up for advertising and connecting only when needed.
+- A lot of BLE products remain on standby in most of the time, they wake up for advertising and connecting only when needed.
 That means advertising has a big impact on electricity consumption.

 - Users require responsive products, and advertising spacing is critical for fast connections.

 - Advertising is at the heart of Eddystone, iBeacon, and other beacons.